Jon Gouldman – President (Ex-Officio)

 deals with suppliers cutting many thousands of pounds of expenses of the

 congregation.
 In my roles as holder of the Maintainance Portfolio I have

 worked hard to refurbish our premises.
-In the past couple of years we
+In the past few years we

-have recarpeted the shul and hall, fitted new blinds, refurbished the
+have laid new Amtico flooring in the shul, fitted new blinds, refurbished the

 I was born in Cape Town South Africa where I attended School and

 University, graduating as a doctor in 1990 and pathologist in 1999.
 I

 married Adrienne in 2000 and the following year left South Africa to take